Your browser does not support iframes.

 CAT Person with Disability: PwD FAQs 2019

-CAT 2019 application process commenced on August 7 and will end on September 18, 2019.
+CAT 2019 application process commenced on August 7 and has been closed on September 25, 2019 at 5:00 PM.
 Below are the answers to CAT 2019 FAQs under this section.

 Q. I have completed my Bachelor’s Degree.
 Do I need to submit the overall percentage of marks or as per my University standards?

 Q. I have not completed my Bachelor’s Degree/I am in final year of Bachelor’s degree.
 What marks do I need to enter in the Application form?

 Q. Is there any age restriction for taking the CAT exam?

 A. No, there is no age restriction for taking the CAT exam.